 Descend to the basement at El Camion.
 It’s one of those places a little off the radar, and we love it all the more for it.
 Day of the Dead masks embellish the walls and old creaky cupboards display what seems like hundreds of bottles of tequila.
 Choose from margaritas, batidas and classic tequila cocktails or stick with shots served with house-made sangrita.
 Best of all?
 This dirty dog is open until 3am for members.

 This little shack of a bar in Dalston has more than a holiday feel about it and is already famous for its Ginger Mojito (at just £5 a pop!).
-But next time you stop by for a wild one in east London, try the tequila and watermelon or the tequila and grapefruit instead.
-Both hella refreshing, simple and served long with heaps of ice.
-Nab a seat outside and pretend you’re in Acapulco.
+But next time you stop by for a wild one in east London, try tequila and watermelon or tequila and grapefruit instead.
+Both hella refreshing, simple and served long and with heaps of ice.
+Nab a seat outside and pretend this disco’s in Jalisco.

 What’s better than a row of tequila shots racked up at the bar?
-A bloody train full of them, that’s what.
-If you head to this Mexican hangout in Chelsea, you better round up your pals for the Jose Cuervo Express, which brings six or ten shots to your table for £55 or £100 respectively (and it’s always on time).
-Stick with the cosy vibes on the menu of sharing drinks, or move on over to a range of six frozen margaritas at this slick party bar.
+A mini train full of them, that’s what.
+If you head to this Mexican hangout in Chelsea, you better round up your pals for the Tonteria Express, which brings six or more shots to your table, starting at £9 a shot – and it’s always on time.
+Stick with the cosy vibes on a menu of sharing drinks, or work your way through the Margarita menu.

 Snap up exclusive discounts in London